Alpiyidir/FlyPyLog/README.md

 # FlyPyLog
-Just a simple flight logging software made to ease your task a little bit
+Just a simple flight logging software to ease your flight logging